Dzongsar Jamyang Khyentse Rinpoche (1961 – )

 While still a teenager, Rinpoche built a small retreat center in Ghezing, Sikkim and soon began traveling and teaching around the world.
 In the 1980s, he began the restoration of Dzongsar Monastery in Derge, the responsibility of which he had inherited from his previous incarnation, Jamyang Khyentse Chökyi Lodrö.
 He established Dzongsar Institute in Bir, India, (now DKCLI in Chauntra), which has grown to be one of the most respected institutions for advanced dialectical study.
 He also oversees two monasteries in Bhutan and has established dharma centres in Australia, Europe, North America, and Asia.
 He has written several books and made award-winning films.
 Rinpoche continuously travels all over the world, practicing and teaching the Dharma.

-Siddhartha's Intent was founded in 1989 by Dzongsar Jamyang Khyentse Rinpoche.
-It is an international Buddhist association of non-profit nationally registered societies and charities, with the principal intention of preserving the Buddhist teachings, as well as increasing an awareness and understanding of the Buddha's teachings.
-The website has Rinpoche's teaching schedule and downloads of teachings.
+Siddhartha’s Intent was founded in 1989 by Dzongsar Jamyang Khyentse Rinpoche.
+It is an international Buddhist association of non-profit nationally registered societies and charities, with the principal intention of preserving the Buddhist teachings, as well as increasing an awareness and understanding of the Buddha’s teachings.
+The website includes Rinpoche’s teaching schedule as well as recordings and publications for download.

 Khyentse Foundation is a nonprofit organization founded in 2001 by Dzongsar Khyentse Rinpoche to support all traditions of Buddhist study and practice.
 Khyentse Foundation activities include major text preservation and translation projects, support for traditional monastic colleges in Asia, a worldwide scholarship and awards program, and academic development of Buddhist studies in major universities.